wicketstuff/wiquery/README.md

 # WiQuery for Apache Wicket

-WiQuery is a project to simply Wicket integration with jQuery and jQuery UI.
+WiQuery is a project to add jQuery and jQuery UI to [Apache Wicket](https://wicket.apache.org]).

-This branch follows the development of Apache Wicket
+This branch follows the [development of Apache Wicket](https://github.com/apache/wicket).

 WiQuery consists of 3 subprojects:
 - core - the core library